Phonics & Early Reading

 Whole class reading: children read a challenging text together and are taught new vocabulary during whole class reading lessons.
 The children develop their reading fluency and reading skills like retrieving information

-‘DEAR’ time Drop everything and read) Children read any material that interests them, to assist them in fostering a genuine love of reading and help them to appreciate its value.
-Teaching read at the same time as the children to model a love of reading.
+‘DEAR’ time (Drop everything and read) Children read any material that interests them, to assist them in fostering a genuine love of reading and help them to appreciate its value.
+Teaching read at the same time as the children to model and develop a love of reading.

 Class stories: Texts that are age appropriate and of interest to the children are read aloud by the teacher.
 We believe that giving children the opportunity to hear and adult / teacher read to them, develops a child’s ability to comment on and respond to events and experiences within a text.
 These sessions also allow the teacher to check a child’s comprehension, by asking literal and inferential questions, which aid deeper understanding of the plot and themes of the story, also increasing their vocabulary.

 Reading at home: In Reception and year One, the children take home a RWI reading book, which is suitable for their reading ability, featuring only the sounds that they have been taught in school so they are easily decodable.
 This is in line with the requirement of the National Curriculum that beginner readers should read books that are consistent with their developing phonic knowledge.
 Some of these books are blending books and some are story books to read at home and in school during independent reading time.
 They will also bring home a good quality story or picture book selected from our class library for sharing with families.

 RWI do not follow a traditional book band system but the books are colour coded progressively.